riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 _No cloud provider accounts are needed for any of the options presented.
 Astra handles all cloud provider deployments and details._

-Click the button below to create a database.

-<<createDatabase>>

 ## 5 Summary
 Ok, great!
-You have a database and you know a bit more about Astra DB.
-Now it's time to start working with some data, and hook up your app.
+You have a database and you know more about Astra DB.
+Now it's time to start working with some data and connect your app.

 Feel free to explore **_CRUD operations_** in the recommended guide below, or check out our list of **_integrations_** and **_sample apps_** in the navigation to the left.

-All are designed to help connect your app quickly and easily, so you can focus on building something awesome.
+All are designed to help connect your app quickly and easily so you can focus on building something awesome.
 We'll handle the data.

 Happy building! 🚀